- What do you think should be the purpose of an English Language GCSE?

 - Assess mastery of a proportion of the content of the National Curriculum for English at Key Stage 4.

 - Gauge the “progress” which individuals or cohorts of students have made between Key Stage 2 and Key Stage 4.

 - Function as a qualification that demonstrates to employers a certain level of proficiency in language use.

 - Prepare pupils for the study of English Language at a higher level.

 Too much of something is bad enough.

 What’s interesting is the potential for conflict which exists between these aims.
 You may favour one or more of these purposes over another one.
 You may think that one of these purposes should play no role in the design of a qualification which most children take at age 16.
 You may think it’s possible to do all of these things through a single qualification.
 You may even want to suggest an alternative or additional purpose which has no connection with any of these.
 If you do, I’d be interested to know what you’ve came up with so please do get in contact.

 Now though, I’d like to explore each aim in turn, thinking about how it ties in with the current GCSE and whether the qualification as it stands is fit for purpose.
-In the rest of this post, I’ll look at numbers 1-3, Part 2 will explore 4-6 and the final post will examine number 7 before going on to tentatively suggest some possible improvements.
+In the rest of this post, I’ll look at numbers 1-3, Parts 2 and 3 will explore 4 and 5 whilst the final post will examine number 6 and 7 before going on to tentatively suggest some possible improvements.